 As a sensitive resource, it is better for the public to interact with the fens in a limited way.
-Some protected sites can be viewed from trails, but it is best to avoid walking through fens and potentially disrupting flora and fauna.
-Volunteers are often needed to remove invasive species, like buckthorn, and these events are led by a seasoned guide.
-Follow the LMRWD on social media to learn more about volunteer opportunities as they are scheduled.
+Some protected sites can be viewed from trails but avoid walking through fens and potentially disrupting flora and fauna.
+Volunteers are often needed to remove invasive species, such as buckthorn, and these events are led by a seasoned guide.
+Follow the LMRWD on Facebook, Instagram, and X to learn more about volunteer opportunities.